 - The broker can recall the borrowed stocks at any time when short-sellers have limited control over the price.

-- If the company gives dividends between the period of you borrowing the stocks and returning them back, the traders need to pay it out of his pocket.
+- If the company gives dividends between the period of your borrowing the stocks and returning them back, the traders need to pay it out of their pocket.

 - Shorting stocks are inherently volatile and the riskiest of all.